Chicken Cutlets with Sun-Dried Tomato Cream Sauce

 Laid out on a white surface are oil-packed sundried tomatoes, white wine, butter, shallots, heavy cream, Parmesan cheese, chicken breasts, fresh basil, and fresh thyme.

-• Shallots – Somewhere in between garlic and yellow onion lives the shallot, its mild flavor unmatched by really anything else in the allium family.
+• Shallots: Somewhere in between garlic and yellow onion lives the shallot, its mild flavor unmatched by really anything else in the allium family.
 I am using a combination of French Grays and Echalion.

-• Dry white wine – To cook with AND to enjoy with this dish.
+• Dry White Wine: To cook with AND to enjoy with this dish.

 Substitutions and Variations

-• Cognac or Vermouth – use in place of dry white wine for a sweeter finished dish.
+• Cognac or Vermouth: Use in place of dry white wine for a sweeter finished dish.

 Fresh basil leaves, onions, and garlic on the left; four raw seasoned chicken breasts on parchment paper on the right.

-Step 1.
-Add 1/2 teaspoon of Kosher salt and 1/2 teaspoon of black pepper to a tiny bowl and mix them.
-Set aside.
-Chop your shallots.
 To turn a chicken breast into two chicken cutlets, lay the breast on a flat surface.
-I like damp paper toweling because it won’t slip.
+(I like damp paper toweling because it won’t slip.)
 Place your palm flat on the thick end of the chicken.
 Use a large kitchen knife to run the blade parallel to your palm lengthwise through the chicken.
-Separate the halves and continue with the remaining breasts.
-Sprinkle chicken on one side with half the salt and pepper.

 A two-part image of a stainless steel Hestan pan.
 Part one: the pan contains oil and spices.
 Part two: a hand places a raw chicken breast into the pan.

-Step 2.
-Add 2 tablespoons of oil from the jar of tomatoes to a large skillet.
-Heat on medium-high heat until shimmering.
-Add each cutlet, seasoned side down, into the oil.
-Reduce the temperature to medium.
-Sprinkle chicken with remaining salt and pepper.
 Sauté, turning once until browned, about 2 minutes per side.
 You want some visible bronzing going on.
 Transfer to a rimmed plate to catch any liquid that will naturally accumulate.
 Cover with foil to keep warm.
-NOTE: Chicken will not be cooked fully but will be finished at a later step during the simmer.
+(Chicken will not be cooked fully but will be finished at a later step during the simmer.)

 Two-part image: